How to Refresh Email on Mac and Fix Sync Issues Fast 2026

 When to move on: Try a smarter email client for Mac

 Still stuck?
-It might be time to switch to a better email app.
+It might be time to switch to the best email client for Mac.

 Why Mailbird is the smarter choice

-- Unified inbox to easily manage all your email accounts.
+- Unified inbox to easily manage all your email accounts without the sync delays common in Apple Mail.

-- AI assistant for drafting, organizing, and replying.
+- AI assistant for drafting, organizing, and replying—features that go far beyond Apple Mail's basic functionality.

-- Fully optimized for Mac with a gorgeous and modern UI.
+- Fully optimized for Mac with a gorgeous and modern UI that makes email management effortless.

 If you've decided that Apple Mail isn't meeting your needs, switching to a more efficient email client could be the solution.
 Here's how you can change your default mail app on Mac to get started.